Context is powered by the Thomson Reuters Foundation Newsroom.

-Sexual health programmes across Africa would face a 60% cut in funding, according to the FCDO's assessment, which was sent to the IDC last month but was not previously made public.
+Sexual health programmes across Africa would face a 60% cut in funding, according to an assessment by the International Development Committee (IDC) of lawmakers in August.

 About 230,000 children will miss out on education after funding was reduced by 87%, the assessment said, and more than 25,000 children suffering from severe malnutrition in South Sudan would not get treatment.